The end of ISDN 2, ISDN 30 and analogue telephone lines

 The lies in this email are:

 - that ISDN 2 is being pulled in 2020.
 It is not.
-Our best information is that 2025 is the date for new installation of ISDN 2 lines to be stopped.
-We have no date for existing ISDN 2 lines to be ceased.
+Our best information is that 2025 is the date for ISDN services to be ceased.

 - that BT passed on the details.
 If BT were doing this, they would be in breach of data protection rules.
 If the company that sent the above email got them through their relationship with BT Openreach and their access to Openreach, they are abusing their relationship with BT Openreach.